Attic Vents and Fans

 Improper attic ventilation can rot your roof deck, shorten the life of your roof, cause curling or cupped shingles, degrade your insulation, cause paint to peel and blister, create an environment for mold, reduce your comfort level, overwork your heating/cooling system, and is one of the major causes of ice dams.

 It is important to determine the right amount of ventilation for homes.
 Most homes today are not ventilated to minimum CHBA standards.
 That means relatively little intake and exhaust ventilation in the attic.
-Our line of power ventilators, roof vents, gable vents, bathroom exhaust roof caps, under eaves and soffit vents can provide adequate ventilation, which in return will cut your energy bills, provide for a cooler home and prolong the life of shingles, rafters, insulation, and ceilings.
+Power ventilators, roof vents, gable vents, bathroom exhaust roof caps, under eaves and soffit vents can provide adequate ventilation, which in return will cut your energy bills, provide for a cooler home and prolong the life of shingles, rafters, insulation, and ceilings.
 Ventilation products also reduce harmful winter moisture and ice damming, so the roof and the home are protected year round.

 Our attic inspectors are trained to recognize and recommend solutions for homes with inadequate attic ventilation.